rackerlabs/peril/README.md

 Want to hack on Peril?
 Here's how to get started.

 First, you'll need [git](http://git-scm.com/downloads) and a [sane Ruby installation](https://www.ruby-lang.org/en/installation/).
-There are a many choices for installing both.
+There are many choices for installing both.
 Personally, on my Mac, I use [homebrew](http://brew.sh/) to install git and [rbenv](https://github.com/sstephenson/rbenv) + [ruby-build](https://github.com/sstephenson/ruby-build#readme) for Rubies.
 However you choose your setup, make sure you end up with a recent Ruby - I'm currently on 2.1.2.

 ```bash
 # Install Bundler.